krystianfranus/data-science-template/README.md

 </div>

 This repository provides a modular template for building recommender systems in Python using **implicit feedback data**.
 It is designed to streamline experimentation of recommendation models with a modern ML stack.
+Two neural-based models are implemented: Matrix Factorization and MLP based on one of two user representations: user represented by its embedding or user represented by histories of clicked items (item embeddings).

 ### 🔧 Tech Stack
 - **PyTorch Lightning** – for scalable and structured model training